 Such a conversation is not ‘just telling your truth’.
 It is an art that one can learn.

-Anna ( ° ) sits down on the edge of the sofa, while her mother is busy with cups of coffee and biscuits.
+| Anna ( ° ) sits down on the edge of the sofa.
+Her mother is busy with cups of coffee and biscuits.
 “Child, sit down comfortably,” her mother says.
 ‘And have a cookie.
 I baked them myself.’
 “Mom, I love that you bake cookies, but you know I’m on a diet.”
 ‘Ah, aren’t you good the way you are?!
 All this dieting stuff…” “It’s not a hassle, Mom.
 And there’s actually one more thing I want to say, about the kids.’
 Her mother is silent and is suddenly all attention.
 Her grandchildren visit her every Wednesday afternoon, and she enjoys this as much as the grandchildren themselves.
 ‘Kobe and Ibe are both lactose intolerant.
 If they eat things like cookies, they are hyperactive afterwards.’
 ‘Yes, but I also make sure that they eat their vegetables, you know.
 First the vegetables and then the biscuits, just like I did with you and Frank (Anna’s brother).’
 “And that worked out fine for us.
 But not for Kobe and Ibe with their allergies.
-I’m already busy at work, and then putting two hyperactive guys in bed at night is just too much for me.
+I’m already busy at work.
+Putting two hyperactive guys in bed at night is just too much for me.
 I can’t handle that, I really need your help with this.’
 “Aren’t you exaggerating, baby?”
 Anna bites her lower lip.
 That’s how it always goes.
 Her mother is as dominant as she is loving, and that makes any conversation difficult.
 She wants to get up and leave it alone.
-But she has prepared this conversation with her husband Bram, she has to conduct it, for the sake of her children and herself.
+She prepared this conversation with her husband Bram.
+She must conduct it for the sake of her children.
+She must also conduct it for herself.
 ‘No mom.
 Bram and our GP think the same way.
 I can get you a list of everything they can and cannot eat.
 It is important that this list is followed, not only with us, also at school, also by you.
 Without everyone’s help I can’t manage to have a quiet evening and night.
 Are you interested in following that list?’
 Her mother sighs deeply.
 “Well, give me that list then.”
 Anna looks up in surprise.
 ‘You’ll see’, she says with relief, ‘There are also other healthy things on it that you can spoil them with.’ |

 A good conversation starts… in silence.